There’s something about the summer that begs you to rejuvenate.

 - cut the practice a little short once in while

-- give you and your child time to breathe when practices feel tense
+- give you and your child time to stop and breathe when practices feels too tense

-If being serious and rigid is your regular routine, take a breath and stop it right now!
+If you’re being too serious and rigid is your regular routine, take a breath and stop it right now!
+You don’t have to adhere to a practice routine that doesn’t work for you and your child anymore.

 There’s but so long you can keep that song and dance up without feeling overwhelmed and overworked.
 Figuring out how to practice together takes time, and you don’t want to derail their progress because of the pent-up frustration that comes with working together.